The Illusion of Certainty: Uncertainty Quantification for LLMs Fails under Ambiguity: Uncertainty Quantification And Aleatoric Uncertainty

-We hence ask if theoretical insights can explain their success?
-While the effectiveness of internal representation methods remains largely empirical, estimators relying on predictive variation and ensembles admit a more principled theoretical interpretation that reveals useful structure.
-Our theoretical explanation for the success of these methods relies on the insight that if AU is zero, the EU reduces to the negative log-probability the model assigns to the correct semantic class: \(EU = -\log p(y=y^*)\)(see \Cref{prop:zero_au}).
-Therefore, the EU can be directly understood as the model’s confidence in the correct answer.
-Visually, this means that the true distribution \(p^*\) must be located in one of the vertices of the probability simplex \Cref{fig:simplex}.
-Based on this insight, we derive two complementary results for estimators based on predictive variation and ensembles.
+We first revisit the case that is (implicitly) studied by existing work in which the ground-truth has no aleatoric uncertainty.
+In particular, we formally approach the empirical strong performance of existing UQ approaches under this assumption.
+If aleatoric uncertainty is zero, i.e. \(H(p^*)=0\), then the epistemic uncertainty reduces to the negative log-probability the model assigns to the correct semantic class: \(EU = -\log p(y=y^*)\)(\Cref{prop:zero_au}).
+Therefore, epistemic uncertainty can be directly understood as the model’s confidence in the correct answer.
+Geometrically, this means that the true distribution \(p^*\) must be located at one of the vertices of the probability simplex (\Cref{fig:simplex}, left).
+This constraint on \(p^*\) provides the basis for two complementary theoretical results that apply to consistency-based and ensemble estimators, explaining their empirical success as a necessary consequence of zero aleatoric uncertainty.